-This Interim DMRB Stage 2 Option Assessment Report, prepared in advance of a public consultation exercise, records the second stage of the scheme assessment process undertaken as part of this commission comparing four options against a standard reference case.
+This DMRB Stage 2 Option Assessment Report records the second stage of the scheme assessment process undertaken as part of this commission comparing four options against a standard reference case.
 The options considered are:

 - Existing Network Enhancements Option: entailing improvements to the existing road network; - Urban (Inner) Route: Developed from that considered at Stage 1 including sub options for the junction between the A96 and Wittet Drive; - Rural (Outer) Route: A developed version of the Stage 1 Assessment Rural (Outer) Corridor Option; and - Rural (Inner) Route: A value engineered route, developed following consideration of the Stage 1 Assessment Rural (Outer) Corridor Option.